Trust Stack Glossary

 Provenance

-Source, origin, ownership, authorship, and accountability are clear.
+Whether the source, origin, ownership, authorship, and accountability behind information, claims, content, recommendations, partnerships, and product representations are clear.

 Resonance

-Whether the experience fits the user’s intent, context, and moment, while staying easy to understand and act on.
+Whether the experience fits the user’s intent, context, and moment, while remaining clear enough to understand and act on.

 Coherence